betterscientificsoftware/bssw.io/Site/ContentTypes.md

 date.
 Certainly, **Event** content has high time sensitivity whereas other types of content probably do not.

+## A Note Level of Scrutiny for Reviews
 We should expect any generalist in SWE for HPC/CSE to provide adequate levels of vetting for most of the content we publish.
 The threshold simply should not be all that high.
 Only for a subset of articles, the most complex and/or original, should